mohammedgmgn/Android-Task/README.md

 - ViewModels LiveData

  ## Features:
-1. displaying list of items with its details
+1. Displaying list of items with its details
 2. Loading More feature
 3. Cacheing response.